 To understand people's perceptions of public transportation, data from 95 respondents were collected to assess satisfaction levels between two bus service providers.
 A structured questionnaire survey was conducted among passengers on the Fewa-Begnas Route.
 The questionnaire was distributed to passengers using public transportation services on this route.
-The required no. of respondents required for the questionnaire survey is calculated by calculating the sample size.
+The required number of respondents for the questionnaire survey is calculated by calculating the sample size.